Iodine Stain Removal Tips And Techniques

 Step 1: Mix a solution of two cups cool water and one tablespoon dishwashing liquid.

-Step 2: Using this solution, sponge the stain with a clean white cloth.
+Step 2: Using this solution, sponge the spot with a clean white cloth.

-Step 3: Next, blot at the stain until the liquid is absorbed.
+Step 3: Next, blot until the liquid is absorbed.

 You may want to let the solution set on the iodine stain, being careful to keep it from drying out, for approximately half an hour.

-Step 4: Repeat steps 2-3 until the stain from the iodine is removed from the upholstery.
+Step 4: Repeat steps 2-3 until the spot is removed from the upholstery.

 Step 5: Now that the stain is removed you should get plain cold water and a new white cloth and sponge the area to remove the cleaning solution, and then blot dry.